 The envisioned web of the future for NEAR has everything from new currencies to new applications and even wholly new industries.
 On the NEAR platform, developers can host serverless applications and smart contracts with easy access to open finance networks and benefit from an entire ecosystem of open web components.

-Near uses sharding technology to achieve scalability, a core aspect we’ll discuss in the later parts of this blog.
+Near uses sharding technology to achieve scalability, a core aspect we’ll discuss later in this blog.
 The native token, NEAR, is used for transaction fees and storage on the Near crypto platform.
 Tokens can also be used for staking by NEAR token holders who wish to become transaction validators and help achieve network consensus.

 How Does NEAR Blockchain Work?

-Decentralized applications have made their way into the crypto community with a boom, having DApps that run the gamut from games to financial services.
-However, it can also be observed that scalability remains a common problem in most blockchains, especially among the older ones such as Ethereum and Bitcoin.
+Decentralized applications have made their way into the crypto community with a boom, with DApps running the gamut from games to financial services.
+However, it can also be observed that scalability remains a common problem in most blockchains, especially among the older ones such as Ethereum and Bitcoin.?

-By using the sharding strategy, Near can break up the blockchain into smaller more manageable segments.
-This brings down the burden on the network by reducing computational load, resulting in an increased throughput of transactions.
+Using the sharding strategy, Near can break up the blockchain into smaller, more manageable segments.
+This reduces the network’s burden by reducing computational load, resulting in an increased throughput of transactions.
 The sharding solution used by the Near Protocol is called Nightshade.